Princess Debut

-Princess Debut (お姫さまデビュー, Ohimesama Debyū), known in Europe as Princess Debut: The Royal Ball, is a rhythm otome game published by Natsume and developed by Cave for the Nintendo DS.
+Princess Debut (お姫さまデビュー, Ohimesama Debyū), known in Europe as Princess Debut: The Royal Ball, is a rhythm otome game published by Natsume Inc. and developed by Cave for the Nintendo DS.

 The illustration and package design was done by Kotori Momoyuki, a manga artist serialized in Kodansha's Nakayoshi.

 Plot

 Princess Debut opens with the player character speaking to a friend of hers.
 The former laments her boredom and wishes to be whisked away by a prince.

-After the two finish their dialogue and the player character arrives home, a strange girl and an even stranger creature burst forth from her closet.
+After the two finish their dialogue and the player character arrives home, a girl and a creature come out of her closet.
 When asked about her identity, this girl responds that she is the same person as the player character, but from another world, known as the Flower Kingdom.
 Further, she explains that she is a princess there and that she will soon be required to dance at the prestigious Ball of Saint-Lyon.
 However, because the Princess lacks both talent and taste for dancing, she wants the player character to go in her stead.

-The player character accepts, and from that point forth the player has 30 days to practice dancing and find a prince to be their partner for the ball.
+The player character accepts, and from that point forth the player character has 30 days to practice dancing and find a prince to be her partner for the ball.

-Depending on where you go in the day and what you say to people, many different things can happen up until the ultimate ball at Saint-Lyons.
-Depending on which partner you have and how much in love you are (the 'love' is rated on a percentage meter), there are lots of different endings.
+Depending on where the player chooses to go during the day and what dialogue options are chosen, many different things can happen up until the ultimate ball at Saint-Lyons.
+The game's ending changes depending on which partner the player chooses and the amount of love between them.

 Development

 Princess Debut is the first game to be commissioned directly by Natsume Inc. in the United States, as opposed to the development originating in Japan.
 Natsume Inc.'s president, Hiro Maekawa, conceptualized the idea of a game targeted towards a young female demographic prior, but was unable to find a development partner to create it with.
-Eventually, Maekawa would meet up with Cave, a company best known for their shoot 'em ups, and learned that they shared a similar idea, thus making them a fit for Natsume to realize the game's vision through.
+Eventually, Maekawa would meet up with Cave, a company best known for their shoot 'em ups, and learned that they shared a similar idea, thus making them a fit for Natsume Inc. to realize the game's vision through.